-246-370-010 Draft 246-366-060, -070, & -130 246-366A-005 (e) Public or private postsecondary education facilities providing instruction to students enrolled in secondary school; and (d) Public or private postsecondary education facilities providing instruction to students primarily enrolled in secondary school. (f) State-tribal education compact schools established under RCW 28A.715, State-Tribal Education Compacts Authority.
-(2) Additional environmental health and safety rules that apply to school facilities include, but are not limited to: (a) Facility and equipment sanitation, food preparation, food storage, and food temperature control must follow the requirements of chapter 246-215 WAC, Food Service. (b) Food service workers, including contracted staff and volunteers, must maintain a current food worker card per chapter 246-217 WAC, Food Worker Cards. -130(1) Food storage, preparation, and service facilities shall be constructed and maintained and operated in accordance with chapters 246-215 and 246-217 WAC.
+246-370-010 Draft 246-366-060, -070, & -130 246-366A-005 (e) Public or private postsecondary education facilities providing instruction to students enrolled in secondary school; and (d) Public or private postsecondary education facilities providing instruction to students primarily enrolled in secondary school. (f) State-tribal education compact schools established under chapter 28A.715 RCW.
+(2) Additional environmental health and safety rules that apply to school facilities include, but are not limited to: (a) Chapter 246-215 WAC regarding facility and equipment sanitation, food preparation, food storage, and food temperature control; (b) Chapter 246-217 WAC regarding food service workers, including contracted staff and volunteers, who must maintain a current food worker card as set forth in chapter 246-217 WAC; and -130(1) Food storage, preparation, and service facilities shall be constructed and maintained and operated in accordance with chapters 246-215 and 246-217 WAC. -130(2) When central kitchens are used, food shall be transported in tightly covered containers.
+Only closed vehicles shall be used in transporting foods from central kitchens to other schools.
 (2) These rules are in addition to all other requirements that apply to schools and, except as specified, do not affect the applicability of those requirements.
-(3) Additional environmental health and safety rules that apply to school facilities include, but are not limited to: (a) Chapter 246-215 WAC Food services; (b) Chapter 246-217 WAC Food worker cards; (c) Water Recreation Facilities or aquatic venues must follow the requirements of chapters 246-260 WAC, Water Recreational Facilities, and 246-262 WAC, Recreational Water Contact Facilities, as applicable (c) Chapter 246-260 WAC Water recreation facilities; (d) Chapter 246-262 WAC Recreational water contact facilities; -130(2) When central kitchens are used, food shall be transported in tightly covered containers.
-Only closed vehicles shall be used in transporting foods from central kitchens to other schools. (d) Supply sewer and liquid waste disposal supplied to the school facility that: (i) Is connected to a municipal sewage disposal system according to chapter 173-240 WAC, if available; or (ii) Is connected to an on-site sewage disposal system designed, constructed, and maintained as required by chapters 246-272A or 246-272B, and local ordinances. -070 All sewage and wastewater from a school shall be drained to a sewerage disposal system which is approved by the jurisdictional agency.
-On- site sewage disposal systems shall be designed, constructed and maintained in accordance with chapters 246-272 and 173-240 WAC. (e) Chapter 246-272A WAC On-site sewage systems; (f) Chapter 246-272B WAC Large on-site sewage system regulations;
+(3) Additional environmental health and safety rules that apply to school facilities include, but are not limited to: (a) Chapter 246-215 WAC Food services; (b) Chapter 246-217 WAC Food worker cards; (c) Chapters 246-260 and 246-262, as applicable, regarding water Recreation Facilities or aquatic venues; (c) Chapter 246-260 WAC Water recreation facilities; (d) Chapter 246-262 WAC Recreational water contact facilities; (c) Chapters 246-260 and 246-262, as applicable, regarding water Recreation Facilities or aquatic venues; (d) WAC 51-54A-0915 regarding the installation and maintenance of carbon monoxide detection and alarms in mechanical rooms and occupied zones; and (e) RCW 43.70.830 through 43.70.845 regarding lead in drinking water if the facility was built or all plumbing was replaced before 2016.
+(3) Schools must use sewer and liquid waste disposal that is connected to a municipal sewage disposal system or an on-site sewage disposal system designed, constructed and maintained under chapter 246-272A or 246-272B. -070 All sewage and wastewater from a school shall be drained to a sewerage disposal system which is approved by the jurisdictional agency.
+Onsite sewage disposal systems shall be designed, constructed and maintained in accordance with chapters 246-272 and 173-240 WAC. (e) Chapter 246-272A WAC On-site sewage systems; (f) Chapter 246-272B WAC Large on-site sewage system regulations;